Flipper Cloud

 Environments allow you to model your development lifecycle and vary feature enablement depending on where the code is executed (e.g. from local development to staging to production).

-All feature enablements are scoped to environment, but by default mirror production.
-This means that if a feature is enabled in production, it is enabled in all environments, unless that environment has explicitly overridden it (e.g. disabled in production, but enabled in local development for engineers).
+If a feature is enabled in production, it is enabled everywhere else, unless that environment has explicitly overridden it (e.g. disabled in production, but enabled in local development for engineers).

 Audit history